snooppr/snoop/README.en.md

  ---

 > [!NOTE]
-> <sub>*Snoop is a research dev-work (own database/closed bugbounty) in the search and processing of public data on the Internet.
-According to Snoop's specialized search, it is capable of competing with traditional search engines.*</sub>
+> <sub>*Snoop is a research project in the field of searching and processing public data on the Internet (own database, algorithms, closed bug bounties).
+In terms of specialized search, Snoop is able to compete with traditional search engines.*</sub>

+**The functionality of the tool is simple and does not require users to have knowledge or any technical skills.**
+*(downloaded the software, specified the goal, received the results).*

 Comparison of indexations of databases such tools:
 <a href="https://raw.githubusercontent.com/snooppr/snoop/master/websites.md" Target="_blank"><img src="https://img.shields.io/badge/Snoop-~4500+%20websites-success" width="50%" />